TODAY'S SQUARE DANCING HAS MORPHED INTO A MULTI-LEVEL DANCE PROGRAM

 This allows dancers to participate wherever it's happening - across Canada and the U.S., England, France, Germany, Holland, Sweden, Denmark, Czech Republic & Slovakia, China, Japan, Taiwan, Australia and New Zealand.

 Meet the British couple in our group who first learned to square dance in England.
-We've also had occasional visitors from Germany and Japan join us for an evening of dance.
+We've also had the occasional visitor from Germany and Japan join us for an evening of dance.